kowalcj0/gee/README.md

 pre-requisits and system variables is not valid anymore apart from the JAVA\_HOME

-## Modified Pre-requisits
+## Prerequisites
 1. java 6+ with JAVA\_HOME sys variable set `required to locally generate graphs`
 2. CLI tools: scp, wget, zip, unzip, grep `required to download: jmeter with plugins, ec2 tools, results from nodes`
 3. an EC2 account, a key pair pem file along with AWS Access Key ID & Secret Access Key

-Obtain your:
+To get your your:
-* Key Pair pem file [here](https://console.aws.amazon.com/ec2/home?region=us-east-1#s=KeyPairs)
+* Key Pair pem file (it's a private key) go [here](https://console.aws.amazon.com/ec2/home?region=us-east-1#s=KeyPairs)
-* and Access Key ID & Secret Access Key at the [Security Credentials](https://portal.aws.amazon.com/gp/aws/securityCredentials) page
+* Access Key ID & Secret Access Key go to the [Security Credentials](https://portal.aws.amazon.com/gp/aws/securityCredentials) page

 Then:
 * Save the pem file in the ./ec2 folder
-* Change the pem file properties to 400, i.e. chmod 400 ./ec2/thisipemfile.pem
+* Change the pem file properties to 400, i.e. `chmod 400 ./ec2/thisipemfile.pem`
 * Create a copy of the 'secrets.properties' file and prepend your user name to its name. (\*)
 * Add your Access Key ID and Access Secret Key is that file

-(\*) e.g. if your user name is 'jk', then file should be named: jk\_secrets.properties
+(\*) i.e.: if your user name is 'jk', then file should be named: jk\_secrets.properties ps.
+By default all the \*\_secrets.properties files are ignored by git.
+To change this behaviour please edit .gitignore file.

-## How to configure the tool setting
+## How to configure it
 Edit the file jmeter-ec2.properties and follow instruction inside that file.

 You can also create also a custom cfg file i.e. per specific environment and use